ngcolombia/challenges/challenges/2-animation-face/readme.md

 # Animation Face

-Create an Angular Application that shows an adorable face animated in four ways using Angular animation system:
+Create an Angular Application that shows an adorable animated face.

-1- **Round Out**

-2- **Rotate**

-3- **Hinge**

- Hint:
+## Hints

- - take a look to  transform-origin
+0. For **Hinge** take a look to  transform-origin

-4- **Crazy Time**
+0. For **Crazy Time**

- Hint:
-- how many grades you think is gyrated this image? so many!...
-- while rotate, image is scaled in 3d

-And for  last, disappear one to one the elements in the view.
+   - Use a lot of degrees
+   - Use 3D scale
+0. For **Bye** disappear one elements at a time.

 ## Demo